- Open Access

 In a few families with X-linked mental retardation and hydrocephalus mutations of AP1S2 (sigma subunit of the clathrin adaptor protein complex 1) were identified.
 Brain MRI imaging of affected males in one family showed ventricular dilatation without aqueductal stenosis, calcifications of the basal ganglia, and mild vermis hypoplasia [75, 76].
 Loss of function of the clathrin adaptor AP1 determines defects in synaptic vesicle cycling with accumulation of large endosome-like vacuoles, defects which are paired with reduced motor coordination and long term spatial memory in mutant mice .

-List of genes implicated in X-linked cerebellar dysgenesis.
+A list of genes implicated in X-linked cerebellar dysgenesis is provided in Table 1.

 c.
 X-Linked loci/syndromes with cerebellar dysgenesis